scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--datadirectory.md

  // ...
  ```

-### 2.1 Path to data directory
+### Path to data directory

-Regardless which procedure is used, the path to the data directory must include the complete path including `.../data` because this is where the required `.ocdata` file will is located.
+By default, the data directory Nextcloud-snap is `'datadirectory' => '/var/snap/nextcloud/common/nextcloud/data'`.
+So regardless which procedure is used, the path to the data directory must include the complete path including `.../data` because this is where the required `.ocdata` file will is located.

 **common error message**
 ```